likecoin/iscn-nft-tools/mint-nft/README.md

 | iscn-id | A string.
 The ISCN ID that the NFT is referring to.
 The script will register one based on iscn.json if not specified. | --iscn-id iscn://likecoin-chain/IKI9PueuJiOsYvhN6z9jPJIm3UGMh17BQ3tEwEzslQo/3  | NO |
 | class-id | A string.
 The NFT class ID that the NFT belongs to.
 It is used in the case to mint additional NFTs within the same Class (collection).
 The script will create one based on nft-class.json if not specified. | --class-id likenft1yhsps5l8tmeuy9y7k0rjpx97cl67cjkjnzkycecw5xrvjjp6c5yqz0ttmc | NO |
 | nft-max-supply | An integer.
 Maximum number of NFTs that can be minted in an NFT class.
 No limitation if not specified. | --nft-max-supply 1000 | NO |
 ---

+### Configuration

+When creating new [ISCN](https://iscn.io), change the ISCN data in `./data/iscn.json`

+When creating new [NFT class](https://docs.like.co/developer/likenft/metadata) or minting, change the data in `./data/nft.json`

+Set environment variable `MNEMONIC`, which is your mnemonic phrase; `IS_TESTNET=TRUE` if you want to mint NFT on testnet, when running the script.

+---
 ### Data